asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Introduction-to-ARI-and-Bridges/index.md

----
+!!! tip

-**Tip:**  Modify the connection credentials as appropriate for your server, although many examples will use these credentials.
+    Modify the connection credentials as appropriate for your server, although many examples will use these credentials.

     **Please don't use these credentials in production systems!**

----
+[//]: # (end-tip)